ORESoftware/r2g.example/README.md

 Remember that r2g can catch 4 types of problems:

 1. Failure to build/transpile project before publishing, because the built files are not tracked by source control.
-2. Missing dependencies - when people install your package with the `--production` flag, your package might be missing deps.
+2. Missing dependencies - when people install your package with the `--production` and/or `--no-optional` flag, your package might be missing deps.
 3. Files that are missing in the NPM tarball: your [.npmignore](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) file or ["files"](https://docs.npmjs.com/files/package.json#files) property in package.json might be too aggressive/passive.
 4. General/unknown problems that relate to using/running your package as a dependency, instead of directly.